30 Types of Beetles in Wisconsin

 It is a species of longhorn beetle, identifiable by its shiny black color and yellow stripes across the wings.

 These types of beetles in Wisconsin are found primarily on woody plants like alder, willow, and elderberry.
-It is nocturnal, so it can be seen flying around in the evening hours.
+They are nocturnal, so they can be seen flying around in the evening hours.

 Its larvae feed on decaying wood, which it uses to form its burrows in the ground.

-The Black Blister Beetle is a valuable species in Wisconsin, as it helps keep the ecosystem balanced by consuming dead wood and promoting decomposition.
+The Black Blister Beetle is a valuable species in Wisconsin.
+It helps keep the ecosystem balanced by consuming dead wood and promoting decomposition.

 15. Black Carpet Beetle